FAQs

 Q: Is the MSW program accredited?

-A: The Memorial University School of Social Work Bachelor of Social Work and Master of Social Work programs are accredited by the Canadian Association of Social Work Education – Association Canadienne pour la Formation en Travail Social (CASWE-ACFTS).
+A: The Bachelor of Social Work (BSW) and Master of Social Work (MSW) programs at the School of Social Work, Memorial University, are accredited by the Canadian Association of Social Work Education – Association Canadienne pour la Formation en Travail Social (CASWE-ACFTS).
 Accreditation applies to both distance and in-class programs.

 Q: When is the application deadline?